kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Fixed Time Elapsed, and added a Row Sweeper Power-up to the game!
 Faced an issue where I couldn't append an Image element, think it's some error with referencing created elements.

 **Link to work:**

+### Day 68: 22nd December Saturday, 2018

+**Today's Progress:** Tetris

+**Thoughts:** Worked on adding a gameover screen, but still facing an issue toggling visible/hidden on the HTML elements.
+It'll be easier if I used React for this though.

+**Link to work:**

+### Missed A Day : 23rd December Sunday, 2018

+### Missed A Day : 24th December Monday, 2018

+### Day 69: 25th December Tuesday, 2018

+**Today's Progress:** Advanced Developer Bootcamp, Freecodecamp

+**Thoughts:** Merry Christmas!
+2 CSS portions of the AdvDev Bootcamp, covered transitions and keyframe animations.
+Next up is Flexbox, don't really like it but I hope I learn something new.

+Tried to continue with FCC React-Redux section but it's really difficult after some time of not touching it.
+Maybe it's time to spring up another React project :)?

+**Link to work:**